Shred guitar: History

 Jimi Hendrix, Eric Clapton, and Jeff Beck further developed guitar techniques towards the end of the 1960s.

 Ritchie Blackmore, best known as the guitarist of Deep Purple and Rainbow, was an early shredder.
 He founded Deep Purple in 1968 and combined elements of blues, jazz and classical into his high speed, virtuosic rock guitar playing.
 Songs like "Highway Star" and "Burn" from Deep Purple and "Gates of Babylon" from Rainbow are examples of early shred.
 Blackmore was distinguished by his use of complex arpeggios and harmonic minor scales.
-His influence on Randy Rhoads and Yngwie Malmsteen is considered definitive for the evolution of the genre.Also in 1974, the song "Free Bird" by Lynyrd Skynyrd was also released, and the guitar solo in the song is widely acclaimed as an earlier example of shredding.
+His influence on Randy Rhoads and Yngwie Malmsteen is considered definitive for the evolution of the genre.

 In 1969, guitarist Jimmy Page from Led Zeppelin composed "Heartbreaker"; his guitar solo introduced many complex techniques mixed together (very fast playing with hammer-ons and pull-offs).
 Page included excerpts of classical music in the solo when playing it live.

 In 1969, Alvin Lee's lightning-fast licks playing at Woodstock were also a prime example of early shredding.

 In September 1973, guitarist and singer Glen Campbell used shredding technique in between verses while performing a jazzy version of (Back Home Again in) Indiana on The Tonight Show.

 In 1974, the German band Scorpions used their new guitarist Ulrich Roth for their album Fly to the Rainbow, for which the title track features Roth performing "one of the most menacing and powerful whammy-bar dive bombs ever recorded".
 A year later, Roth's solo guitar playing for the album In Trance would become "the prototype for shred guitar.
 Everything associated with the genre can be found on this brilliant collection of songs—sweep-picked arpeggios, harmonic minor scales, finger-tapping and jaw-dropping whammy bar abuse".
+Also in 1974, the song "Free Bird" by Lynyrd Skynyrd was released, and the guitar solo in the song is widely acclaimed as an earlier example of shredding.

 In 1978, Eddie Van Halen recorded "Eruption", using the tapping technique in his instrumental.
 Niccolò Paganini used similar techniques on the violin in the early 1800s.
 This is found in traditional Turkish folk music.
 The first example on the guitar was in 1932 by Roy Smeck.

 In 1979, Roth left Scorpions to begin his own power trio, Electric Sun.
 Their debut album Earthquake contained "heaps of spellbinding fret gymnastics and nimble-fingered classical workouts."

 Randy Rhoads and Yngwie Malmsteen advanced this style with the infusion of neo-classical elements.
 Progressive rock, heavy metal, hard rock, and jazz fusion have all made use of and adapted the style successfully over the years.
 In general, the phrase "shred guitar" has been traditionally associated with instrumental rock and heavy metal guitarists.
 This association has become less common now that modern forms of metal have adopted shredding as well.
 In the 1990s, its mainstream appeal diminished with the rise of grunge and nu metal, both of which eschewed flashy lead guitar solos.
 Lesser known guitarists like Shawn Lane and Buckethead continued to develop the genre further in the 1990s.